Fiora Beratahani Wins Three-Meter National Championship; Women's Swim and Dive Finishes 6th at NCAA Championship

 Swimming & Diving (W)01 / 06

-Fiora Beratahani Captures National Title as MIT Swim Teams Shine
+Fiora Beratahani Captures National Diving Title for MIT

 Fiora Beratahani Wins Three-Meter National Championship; Women's Swim and Dive Finishes 6th at NCAA Championship

-In rowing, the MIT women's openweight crew team commenced their spring season with a commanding performance against the U.S. Coast Guard Academy on March 22.
-Competing on the Charles River, the Engineers swept all three races, highlighted by a 19-second victory in the varsity eight race.
-This strong start sets a positive tone for the season ahead as they look to build on their success in upcoming competitions.
+On the Charles River, the MIT women's openweight crew team opened their spring season with a commanding sweep against the U.S. Coast Guard Academy.
+The Engineers dominated all three races, highlighted by a 19-second victory in the varsity eight race, setting a strong tone for the upcoming season.

 Synthesized by The High Academics editors from this week's articles on mitathletics.com's official feed.
 Visit mitathletics.com for full coverage.